davidusb-geek/emhass-add-on/emhass/DOCS.md

 - historic_days_to_retrieve: We will retrieve data from now and up to days_to_retrieve days.
 Defaults to 2.
 - method_ts_round: Set the method for timestamp rounding, options are: first, last and nearest.
 - set_total_pv_sell: Set this parameter to true to consider that all the PV power produced is injected to the grid.
 No direct self-consumption.
 The default is false, for as system with direct self-consumption.
 - lp_solver: Set the name of the linear programming solver that will be used.
-Defaults to 'PULP_CBC_CMD'.
+Defaults to 'COIN_CMD'.
 The options are 'PULP_CBC_CMD', 'GLPK_CMD' and 'COIN_CMD'.
 - lp_solver_path: Set the path to the LP solver.
-Defaults to 'empty'.
-If using 'COIN_CMD' as the solver you will need to provide the correct path to this solver, ex: '/usr/bin/cbc'.
+Defaults to '/usr/bin/cbc'.
 - sensor_power_photovoltaics: This is the name of the photovoltaic produced power sensor in Watts from Home Assistant.
 For example: 'sensor.power_photovoltaics'.
 - sensor_power_load_no_var_loads: The name of the household power consumption sensor in Watts from Home Assistant.
 The deferrable loads that we will want to include in the optimization problem should be substracted from this sensor in HASS.
 For example: 'sensor.power_load_no_var_loads'
 - number_of_deferrable_loads: Define the number of deferrable loads to consider.
 Defaults to 2.